East Farmingdale, New York

-East Farmingdale is a hamlet and a census-designated place (CDP) in Suffolk County, on Long Island, in New York.
-The population of the CDP was 6,484 at the 2010 census.
-Located in the Town of Babylon, the residents are served by the Farmingdale Post Office.
+East Farmingdale is a hamlet and a census-designated place (CDP) located in the Town of Babylon in Suffolk County, on the South Shore of Long Island, in New York, United States.
+The population was 6,617 at the time of the 2020 census.

 In the past, some or all East Farmingdale was proposed to become part of the never-realized Incorporated Village of Half Hollow Hills.

 History

 Around 2001, East Farmingdale and its neighbors Dix Hills, Melville, and Wheatley Heights (all partially or wholly within the Half Hollow Hills Central School District) proposed incorporating as a single village called the Incorporated Village of Half Hollow Hills.
-These plans failed and each remain unincorporated hamlets to this day.
+These plans failed and, as such, each remain unincorporated hamlets to this day.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 14.9 km2, of which 14.8 km2 is land and 0.1 km2, or 0.35%, is water.

 East Farmingdale is bordered to the west by South Farmingdale, the village of Farmingdale, to the north Melville, and to the northwest by Old Bethpage, to the east by Wyandanch and West Babylon, to the southeast by North Lindenhurst, and to the south by North Amityville.